neuronsimulator/nrn/docs/python/programming/math/vector.rst

-.. method:: Vector.scanf
+.. method:: Vector.scanf(fileobj)

-    Syntax:
-        ``n = vec.scanf(fileobj)``

-        ``n = vec.scanf(fileobj, n)``

-        ``n = vec.scanf(fileobj, c, nc)``
+            Vector.scanf(fileobj, n)
+            Vector.scanf(fileobj, c, nc)

-        ``n = vec.scanf(fileobj, n, c, nc)``
+            Vector.scanf(fileobj, n, c, nc)

-    Description:
     Read ascii values from a :class:`File` instance (must already be opened for reading) into vector.
 If present, scanning takes place til *n* items are read or until EOF.
 Otherwise, ``vec.scanf`` reads until end of file.
     If reading
     til eof, a number followed
     by a newline must be the last string in the file. (no trailing spaces after the number and no extra newlines).
     When reading til EOF, the vector grows approximately by doubling when its currently allocated space is filled.
 To avoid the overhead of memory reallocation when scanning very long vectors (e.g. > 50000 elements) it is a good idea to presize the vector to a larger value than the expected number of elements to be scanned.
     Note that although the vector is resized to the actual number of elements scanned, the space allocated to the vector remains available for growth.
 See :meth:`Vector.buffer_size` .

     Read from
     column *c* of *nc* columns when data is in column format.
 It numbers the columns beginning from 1.

     The scan takes place at the current position of the file.

     Return value is number of items read.

     .. seealso::
         :meth:`Vector.scantil`